idempotentiation/mod-worgoblin/README.md

 #### Playerbots

 This patch fixes the problem of bots failing to recognize worgen as an Alliance race (goblins work correctly without the patch) and allows playerbots to spawn as worgen and goblins.
-You'll have to run the modified `world_playerbots_rpg_races.sql` found in your Playerbots `data/sql/world` directory for changes to take effect.
+You'll have to run the patched `world_playerbots_rpg_races.sql` file found in `mod-playerbots/data/sql/world` for changes to take effect.
 If you only want to fix worgen faction behavior, use the [playerbots-lite patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/playerbots-lite.patch) (you don't need to run any SQL queries if you use this one).

 To apply the patch, copy [playerbots.patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/playerbots.patch) to the root of your Playerbots directory and run the following commands from there: